College of Agriculture, Food and Environmental Sciences

 The Sales Development Program is a ten-week-long program offered during fall and, given demand, winter quarters.
 Around mid-quarter we host an OCOB sales competition.
 Winners will have the opportunity to travel to the National Collegiate Sales Competition, all expenses paid.
 In addition to prizes, competitors have the opportunity to display their talents to recruiters from several top notch firms.

-This is a consolidation of four previously recognized activities (Draper Fisher Jurvetson Venture Challenge, Human Resources Games College Competition, Marshall International Case Competition, and the Enterprise Creation Competition).
 The goal for such competitive experiences is multifaceted.
 They serve to 1) enrich and broaden the educational experience and provide opportunities to collaborate with other institutions.
 2) increase awareness of Cal Poly graduate programs and engage external partners.
 3) increase participation in external learning and promote the real-life application of theory.
 4) encourage students to become partners in discovery and creative activities.
 5) act as a bridge between academic experiences and future career demands.
 Simply put, they offer an excellent opportunity to promote and advance applied learning.

 College of Engineering